2014 FIFA World Cup bids: Australia

 In June 2006, South Australian premier Mike Rann put forward a proposal for Australia to host the 2014 FIFA World Cup.
 He was backed by then Prime Minister John Howard, who said that Australia has proven it can host world sporting events.
 Football Federation Australia President, Frank Lowy who has also expressed considerable interest in the proposal and is amid negotiations to formally put forward Australia's hosting proposal.
 Australia hosted the OFC Nations Cup twice (1998, and 2004), and four way co hosted once (1996).
 Australia attempted to host the 2022 FIFA World Cup, but lost out to Qatar.

-Jordan/Iraq
+Jordan and Iraq joint bid

-In October 2004, the football federations of Jordan/Iraq mulled a bid to host the World Cup.
+In October 2004, the football federations of Jordan and Iraq mulled a bid to host the World Cup.
 "The situation at the moment would make any bid ludicrous," Prince Faisal al-Hussein of Jordan was quoted as saying in his interview to The Times and The Guardian.
 "What will things be like in five years' time?.
 It could be a very prosperous nation.
 If the conditions are right, people will take it seriously."